mpitzer26/starter/docs/HOWTO.md

 The starter project is very simple:  Create a Python program, test it, and turn it in through Canvas.

-**Note**
+>[!Note]
-These instructions reflect that the default development environment for CS 210 is IDLE, which comes packaged with Python.
-Students are welcome to use another development environment, such as PyCharm or VSCode, but it will be up to them to re-interpret some directions for variations between tools.
-We will provide a few pointers to differences in this project, but in subsequent projects you will be on your own.
+> These instructions reflect that the default development environment
+> for CS 210 is IDLE, which comes packaged with Python.
+Students are
+> welcome to use another development environment, such as PyCharm or
+> VSCode, but it will be up to them to re-interpret some directions
+> for variations between tools.
+We will provide a few pointers to
+> differences in this project, but in subsequent projects you will be
+> on your own.

 ## Create a Python program